-Before engaging with a new supplier, The Group conducts due diligence checks on the supplier as against our code of conduct or 14 Rules to Trade.
+Before engaging with a new supplier, the Group conducts due diligence checks on the supplier as against our code of conduct or 14 Rules to Trade.
 In doing so, the Group maintains an approved supplier list and factory list, and only these suppliers may be used for any stage of production.
+As discussed above, this list is publicly available to ensure transparency with our customer and any other stakeholders.
 These due diligence checks and ethical sourcing audit assessment, which also extend to the supplier's subcontractors, and includes a review of working conditions and building safety and remuneration for all workers in line with the country's national minimum wage and local labour laws.
 In some instances, we also partner with third parties to conduct an independent review prior to entering into a supplier agreement.
+Throughout a supplier's onboard process, we also extended the approval of mutual recognition audit from other international social compliance framework.
+In FY23, we conducted and reviewed 586 audits across our global supply chain.
 In addition to the above, and as outlined in our code of conduct, we require all existing suppliers to confirm to us that:

-- There is no inconsistency with the Cotton On Group code of conduct in any area of a supplier's operations, including subcontractors. - All employees are paid at least the national minimum wage in line with local labour law/regulations applicable within their country of operation. - We may terminate the contract at any time should any instances of modern slavery or any other zero-tolerance breach of any human rights issues come to light.
+- There is no inconsistency with the Cotton On Group code of conduct in any area of a supplier's operations, including subcontractors. - All employees are paid at least the national minimum wage in line with local labour law/regulations applicable within their country of operation. - We may terminate the contract at any time should any instances of modern slavery or any other zerotolerance breach of any human rights issues come to light.